Skip to content

 Beaumont metro roofing demand patterns sort by neighborhood and proximity to the coast:

-- West End and Old Town (Beaumont): older established historic neighborhoods with mixed steep-pitched and standing-seam metal housing.
+• West End and Old Town (Beaumont): older established historic neighborhoods with mixed steep-pitched and standing-seam metal housing.
 Common job: full tear-off plus high-wind-rated upgrade with WPI-8 documentation.

-- Pine Island and Port Arthur: coastal-exposed housing with heavy salt-air and direct hurricane-zone exposure.
+• Pine Island and Port Arthur: coastal-exposed housing with heavy salt-air and direct hurricane-zone exposure.
 Common job: standing-seam aluminum or marine-grade metal replacement with hurricane-rated clip pattern.

-- Nederland, Groves, and Lumberton: newer suburban subdivisions with original-builder asphalt now in the replacement window.
+• Nederland, Groves, and Lumberton: newer suburban subdivisions with original-builder asphalt now in the replacement window.
 Common job: TDI-WPI-8-coordinated full architectural-shingle replacement.

-If your house is in any of those zones, start the 60-second match here.
+If your house is in any of those zones, talk to a roofer here.

-How we match Beaumont homeowners
+How we connect Beaumont homeowners

-Network contractors in the Beaumont metro carry one-million-dollar-or-higher general liability coverage, current workers' comp, demonstrated Roofing Contractors Association of Texas (RCAT) credentialing or equivalent verification, and a 4.0+ aggregated review-score floor.
+Network contractors in the Beaumont metro carry one-million-dollar-or-higher general liability coverage, current workers' comp, demonstrated Roofing Contractors Association of Texas (RCAT) credentialing or equivalent, and a 4.0+ aggregated review-score floor.
 For coastal-county work we route only to TDI-appointed contractors who can issue or coordinate a WPI-8.
 For hurricane-coordinated work we prefer Haag-certified inspectors with documented insurance-supplement experience.

 To pick the right next step: